openhab/openhab-docs/ui/personal-widgets.md

 The variable action allows components in widgets to pass information back and forth when there is user interaction.
 Often this informtation is simple, such as a single string or input value.
 Sometimes, however, it is helpul to add more information to a variable and for these instances JavaScript opjects are useful.
-The widget system can create widgets in two different ways.
+The widget system can create objects in two different ways.

-Objects can be defined withthin the expression system using the standard JavaScript syntax: `{'key1':'value1','key2':'value2'}`.
+Objects can be defined within the expression system using the standard JavaScript syntax: `{'key1':'value1','key2':'value2'}`.

 ::: tip

 Due to the special meaning of `:[space]` in yaml, it is best to have no spaces between the `:` and the value.
-If you have `:[space]` anywhere in your expression it will raise a yaml error unless you enclose the entire expression (= included) in another layer of quotes.
+If you have `:[space]` anywhere in your expression it will raise a YAML error unless you enclose the entire expression (= included) in another layer of quotes.

 :::